ogorski/js-projects/README.md

 # js-projects
-This repository contains code for JavaScript based projects
+This repository contains code for JavaScript based projects and practise